cesarniyo/DEEP-LEARNING-Image-Classification/README.md

 The project is organized into following parts:

     Introduction
     Importing Libaries
     Loading Images
     Create training data
     Preprocessing Training Data
     Data Normalization and Spriting
     Building the Model (MLP Model)
     Evaluating the MLP Model
     Building the Model (CNN Model)
     Evaluating the CNN Model
     Saving the built Model
-Loading and Predicting with the new Built Model
-Making Prediction on Testing Data
+    Loading and Predicting with the new Built Model Making Prediction on Testing Data
-Conclusion

-This project is organized into following parts:

-    Introduction
-    Exploration data analysis
-    Data visualization
-    Data preparation
-    Building Machine Learning Model
-    Evaluating the Model
-    Prepare Test Data
-    Load and Test the model on Test Data
     Conclusion